Last Updated on 2025-07-24 by Jorge Bastos

 Casa de Palha

-Casa de Palha is a very cozy restaurant in São Jorge that serves comfort food, “homemade”—the kind of food grandma makes for family lunches.
+Casa de Palha is a cozy restaurant in São Jorge that serves comfort food, “homemade”—the kind of food grandma would make for family lunches.
 One of the restaurant’s signature dishes is the shrimp Consommé, served on bread.
 It’s both delicious and original.
 We also fancied the homemade peanut ice cream, one of the best ice creams we’ve ever had in a restaurant.

-In addition to the good food, the restaurant’s vibe is very pleasant, especially when the weather is nice.
+In addition to the good food, the restaurant’s vibe is enjoyable, especially when the weather is nice.
 You can choose to eat on the terrace in the middle of the garden.

 - Price – €10-20 per person